-When a normal pregnancy reaches full term the cervix begins to dilate (open) and efface (shorten) to allow the baby out.
-Cervical insufficiency (or cervical weakness/incompetent cervix) is the term for when this happens early without labour or contractions in the second trimester.
+When a pregnancy reaches full term the cervix begins to dilate (open) and efface (shorten) to allow the baby out.
+Incompetent cervix (or cervical weakness/cervical insufficiency) is the term for when this happens early in the second trimester, sometimes without labour or contractions.
 It can lead to the waters breaking and late miscarriage or premature birth.

-The cervix may be naturally weak, or the weakness may have been caused during previous pregnancy, previous obstetric trauma or childbirth.
+The cervix may be naturally weak, or the weakness may have been caused during previous pregnancy, previous obstetric trauma, childbirth or uterine abnormalities.

-You are considered to be at higher risk of having cervical weakness if you have previously had one or more premature births or miscarriages during the second trimester or third trimester.
+You are considered to be at higher risk of having an incompetent cervix if you have previously had one or more premature births or miscarriages during the second trimester or third trimester.
 Previous cervical biopsy, or other surgery involving the cervix is also a risk factor.

-Treatment for cervical weakness - the cervical stitch/cerclage
+Treatment for incompetent cervix - the cervical stitch/cerclage

 If your healthcare team are concerned about your cervix, you may be offered an internal scan to look at the neck of the womb more closely during your pregnancy.